0xmdrakib/JesseHillClimb/README.md

-Just lunched: Jesse Hill Climb 🚗⛰️ — a physics hill-climb game built as a https://x.com/base and https://x.com/farcaster_xyz Mini App.
+Just lunched: Jesse Hill Climb 🚗⛰️ — A physics hill-climb game built as a https://x.com/base Mini App & web app.

 • Play game and Swap driver heads anytime between @jessepollak and @brian_armstrong
 • And you can save the moment before crash in game by minting a NFT

-Play iside mini app: https://jessehillclimb.online
+Play this inside base app or in web: https://jessehillclimb.online

 How to play:
 • Hold GAS to climb